PsyanticY/vaultfs/README.md

 The intent for this package is to get secrets from the vault server if the secret is not found in the local path.

-Programms or human will expect files to be in the mountpoint, `vaultfs` will first fetch them from the vault and copy them to the local path, hitherto the system/programs/human can find the file in the expected destination.
+the system/human will expect files to be in the mountpoint, `vaultfs` will first fetch them from the vault and copy them to the local path, hitherto the system/programs/human can find the file in the expected destination.

 TODO:
 Make sure the program checks vault for existing file for new version. (use hashlib)